Simple tech to help increase productivity

 Michael Cobiac is a third generation farmer, whose family has worked his 600-hectare, Kingston SE, South Australia farm since the 1950s.
 When he purchased the farm from his family four years ago, the cattle operation was inefficient.
 Drawing on 20 years of research and development experience in the red meat industry, Michael made the decision to shift to strictly Angus beef.
 His aim was to take advantage of economies of scale to increase efficiency and productivity.

-For Michael, “The grazing history, amount of feed on offer, and stocking rates are key to me being able to identify areas that are over utilized, or not utilized enough.”
+For Michael, “The grazing history, amount of feed on offer, and stocking rates are key to me being able to identify areas that are over-utilised, or not utilised enough.”
 He uses offline and cloud-based software from AgriWebb to “develop a grazing management plan to get better productivity out of paddocks.”

 Despite his stated ambition to use technology to increase efficiency and productivity on the 600-hectare beef operation, Michael does not spend an immense amount of time learning new technologies.
 When asked about his relationship with technology, he revealed that his “usage has decreased enormously.
 I understand the things that are important to me, but the wider application of technologies?
 Those are not relevant, and I haven’t got time for them honestly.”